 The first group of visas allows you to work in Canada for six months or less as a temporary worker.
 The second group of visas is given to those who are immigrating in Canada because they have found a suitable job.
 This article will focus on the Temporary Work Visa overview.

 A Temporary Work Visa for Canada is a combination of a Temporary Resident Visa and a Work Permit.
 With a TRV, you are allowed to stay in Canada for 6 months or less, while the Work Permit for Canada allows you to also work in the job that you have already found or to look for a job.

-You are not allowed to stay and work in Canada after your visa expires because you will put yourself at risk for deportation, which means you will not be able to get a Canada visa again.
+You cannot stay and work in Canada after your visa expires because you will put yourself at risk for deportation.
+This means you will not be able to get a Canada visa again.